The Environmental Journal of Southern Appalachia

 unnamedThe crest of the Great Smoky Mountains is seen from the Foothills Parkway looking east.
 Thomas Fraser/Hellbender Press

-Local and state partners will continue funding $61,703.18 daily for 10 days during shutdown
+Local and state partners will continue funding park during shutdown; some critical work will be suspended

 Jim Matheny is Friends of Great Smoky Mountains National Park communications director.